solaceai-evidence/solaceai-prototype/README.md

    **Note:** The startup script (`start_hybrid.sh`) automatically installs:
    - Modal SDK when `reranker_service` is "modal"
-   - PyTorch and reranker dependencies when `reranker_service` is "remote"
+   - PyTorch and reranker dependencies when `reranker_service` is "local_service"

    For manual installation of local reranker dependencies: